konomiyuzu/RoR2/CustomChaosPool/src/Export/README.md

 ## Contact
 You can find me in the modding discord **konomiyu#3611**, feel free to message me regarding any issues or suggestions for the mod
 ## Changelog

+**1.1.3**

+* Give equipment info now gaves extra info
+* Improved step by step guide to be easier to follow

 **1.1.2**